pyccel/pyccel/doc/quickstart.md

 In `@types` decorator, pyccel supports the following data types: real, double, float, pythonfloat, float32, float64, pythoncomplex, complex, complex64, complex128, int8, int16, int32, int64, int, pythonint, integer, bool, pythonbool.

-For the moment, Pyccel supports `@types` decorator(recommended) and python type hints (under development) as approaches to provide type informations to the function arguments and its return type.
+For the moment, Pyccel supports `@types` decorator(recommended) and python type hints as approaches to provide type informations to the function arguments and its return type.

   python code:
   Specifying the types using `@types` decorator.